tgoebel/roughness/README.md

 Input file: fault_roughness.txt

-!make sure to adjust dir_in to point to right data directory before running the script
+!make sure to adjust dir_in - variable to point to right data directory before running the script